BrianHardyR/BrianHardyR/README.md

-- 👋 Android, SpringBoot, and generally anything JVM
+- 👋 Android, SpringBoot, and generally anything JVM; with a abit Javascript and Typescript.
 - 👀 I love conceptualizing ideas into functional code learning anything needed for any project along the way
-- 🌱 I’m currently learning iOS and Haskel, why.. because its fun 🤓
+- 🌱 I’m currently learning iOS Swift and Haskel, why.. because its fun 🤓